xxuejie/ckb-bootstrapper/projects/ckb/README.md

 4. Build Rust with the above built LLVM / clang and GNU toolchain.
 We will only use clang as the C / C++ compiler, GNU toolchain simply provides sysroot
 5. Build CKB with Rust and clang.

-We have implemented the above steps on both `Ubuntu 24.04` and `Fedora 42`, they both generate the same CKB binary reproducibly.
+We have implemented the above steps on `Ubuntu 24.04`, `Debian 13`, `Fedora 42` and latest `Archlinux`, they all generate the same CKB binary reproducibly.

 ## NixOS (WIP)